stanthesoupking/Commodore64-Assembler/README.md

 For more details please read the [wiki](https://github.com/stanthesoupking/Commodore64-Assembler/wiki).

-*Note: This project is in its early stages of development and currently only supports translating plain text to the tokenised C64 format.
-Assembling features are coming soon(hopefully) :)*

 ## Compiling
 To compile, run the following commands from the root directory of the project:
 ```bash